BradWBeer/clinch/README.md

 ### Transforms

 A transform is a 4x4 matrix which is used to hold and apply a C array of 16 floating values.
-SB-CGA is used as the default linear algebra library and its arrays may be passed to the shader.
+CL-game-math is used as the default linear algebra library and its arrays may be passed to the shader.
 There are funcions for creating various projection matrices.

 ### Nodes